 In parallel, the Austrian federal government has introduced a national CO2 tax as part of their eco-social tax reform.
 These new regulations will particularly affect trading participants such as the manufacturers and suppliers of energy products.
 However, these regulations are also of crucial importance for energy-intensive or emission-intensive industries purchasing these energy products.
 They have to fear a massive increase in energy costs and, consequently, in production and manufacturing costs.
 A central question in this context is under which conditions a CO2 tax refund is possible.

-Our experts are happy to support you in the implementation and optimization of Green Taxation.
+Our experts are happy to support you in the implementation and optimisation of Green Taxation.

 - Energy taxation (e.g. CO2 tax, energy taxes, Carbon Border Adjustment System)